Loaded Keto Cauliflower Soup

 If you’re a recovering starch fiend new to the keto diet, you probably know that cauliflower makes an excellent substitute for your former favorite foods.
 Cauliflower has been baked into biscuits, rolled out into pizza crusts, grated into rice, and even baked under layers of cheddar and American cheese as a faux mac ‘n’ cheese, making it perfect for any low-carb diet.

 While a cauliflower pizza crust might not satisfy your pizza cravings, cauliflower is remarkably similar to potatoes in taste, making it a viable substitute.
 Cauliflower can be mashed, roasted, or smothered in butter to give a taste that’s similar to potatoes, but much lower in carbs.
-A cup (or 100 grams) of cauliflower contains less than 3 grams of net carbs per serving and is packed with dietary fiber, fitting nicely into any keto meal plan.
-Meanwhile, 100 grams of white potatoes contain a whopping 19 grams of net carbs (2).
+A cup (or 100 grams) of cauliflower contains less than 3 grams of net carbs per serving and also contains dietary fiber, fitting nicely into any keto meal plan.
+Meanwhile, 100 grams of white potatoes contain 19 grams of net carbs (2).

 Recipe Notes and Alterations